Meta CTO Andrew Bosworth shared images from a recent visit to the company's research labs.

 Subsequent versions of Half-Dome had a smaller field of view than the original, with Half-Dome 2 focusing on compactness and Half-Dome 3 moving to an electronic varifocal approach with no moving parts.
 Until now, we hadn't seen any Meta prototype appearing to have a wide field of view again.

 In 2022, when Quest 2 was the company's only headset on the market, Bosworth was asked how important he thought advancing field of view was.
 He replied that it "hasn’t felt like the right tradeoff" so far, because of the added rendering power needed for the extra pixels and geometry, and also said that he found (presumably referring to internal prototypes) that a taller vertical field of view was more impactful for him than a wider horizontal field of view.
-Valve also said this while working with HTC to develop the original Vive, explaining that being able to see the floor in VR strongly contributed to the feeling of presence.
+Valve also said this while working with HTC to develop the original Vive, explaining that being able to see the floor in VR strongly contributes to the feeling of presence.

 More recently, when asked to describe the Quest headset of the early 2030s in an interview in July, Bosworth reaffirmed his view that a taller field of view was more important than a wider one, suggesting this will be Meta's focus in the future.